Kaillr/key-sounder/README.md

 # Key Sounder

-**Key Sounder** is a program that plays sound effects when specific keys (z and x) are pressed, with adjustable volume controls.
+**Key Sounder** is a program that plays sound a sound when specific keys (z and x) are pressed, with adjustable volume controls.

 ## How to Use
 ### Running the Executable (`.exe`)